Vaccinations

 Tuberculosis

-International students from countries where you need a TB test for your UK visa application should use a clinic approved by the Home Office.
+International students from countries where you need a tuberculosis test for your UK visa application should use a clinic approved by the Home Office.

 Tuberculosis (TB) is a bacterial infection.
 You can catch it by inhaling small droplets from the coughs or sneezes of a person with the infection.